profezzorn/ProffieOSDocs/troubleshooting/status-led.md

 ---
-title: Desciphering the status LED
+title: Deciphering the status LED
 ---

 The V3 Proffieboard has a status led.
 That LED can provide a fair amount of information about what the board is doing.
 Let this page be your decoder wheel for understanding what it's doing.